Kisqali

 - CYP3A Substrates, such as midazolam, felodipine, buspirone, lovastatin, eletriptan, sildenafil, simvastatin, triazolam, dexamethasone, antipyrine, quinine: The dose of CYP3A substrates may need to be reduced when given concurrently with Kisqali.

 - Drugs known to prolong the QT interval, such as haloperidol, ziprasidone, quetiapine, thioridazine, olanzapine, risperidone, droperidol, amiodarone, sotalol, dofetilide, procainamide, quinidine, flecainide, macrolides, fluoroquinolones.
-Avoid concomitant use of drugs known to prolong QT interval with Kasqali.
+Avoid concomitant use of drugs known to prolong QT interval with Kisqali.

 Know the medicines you take.
 Keep a list of them to show your healthcare provider or pharmacist when you get a new medicine.
-See the Kasqali Prescribing Information for a full list of interactions.
+See the Kisqali Prescribing Information for a full list of interactions.

 Kisqali storage